smithphil88/gower-fields/README.md

 #### Home Page

 - This page acts as the landing page.
 It has a enticing and visually pleasing hero image and gives a clear indication of what the business is.
-- Towards the bottom of the home page are more visually appealing images that align with the sites color palette.
+- Towards the bottom of the home page are more visually appealing images that align with the sites colour palette.
 - The information on the home page is minimal, designed not to overwhelm any potential users.
-- The text is desinged to give a brief intorduction to the business and what users can expect.
+- The text is designed to give a brief introduction to the business and what users can expect.
-- There is a call to action button, which will take the user directly to the contact page where they can fill out a form to ask any queires or questions.
+- There is a call to action button, which will take the user directly to the contact page where they can fill out a form to ask any queries or questions.

 ![Home page 1](documentation/home-page-1.png)
 ![Home page 1](documentation/home-page-2.png)